olefjaerestad/caniuse/README.md

 - Prod files (bundled, production ready files) are located in `build`.
 These are compiled from `src`.

 ## Todo
-- Rename 'functionality' to 'feature' across the codebase.
 - Inline TODOs.
 - Write tests.
 - Fix `ERR_MODULE_NOT_FOUND`on `npm run dev` by only running nodemon _after_ snowpack has finished transpiling.
 Side note: `nodemon` doesnt seem to restart automatically if provided a config.
 Update: It does, just remember to use a trailing slash in the watched folders: `"dist/server/"`.
-- getSupportDataForMyAudience: return empty object instead of all functionalities if search param is empty?
+- getSupportDataForMyAudience: return empty object instead of all features if search param is empty?

 ## In progress